 Homeowners live with the hazards associated with asbestos building materials.
 Preventing future exposures to this known health hazard is the key.
 We cannot continue to ignore this reality.
-There is no known safe level of exposure according to epidemiology.
-The foundation will educate families in collaboration with State Health and Environment Departments as well as Asbestos Abatement Experts!
-All homeowners have this issue to deal with.
+The foundation will educate families in collaboration with State Health, Environment and Public Education Departments as well as Asbestos Abatement Experts!
+All residents have this issue to deal with.
 Do not be confused, asbestos is in over 3,000 products.
 Preventing exposure is preventing cancer...

 - Asbestos Survival Training:

 - Here is a video that will help you understand this hazard in homes. http://www.youtube.com/watch?v=GjMsV4VsJew&feature=related

 - Asbestos: Still legal and in use -- Reuters Investigates https://www.youtube.com/watch?v=RZm7u6z6tLI

 If you are looking for training to comply with EPA and OSHA requirements, I strongly recommend D.C.
 Environmental (505) 869-8000.
 David Charlesworth, CIH owner/operator...
 I've been dealing with this asbestos issue since 2000 and David is by far the most knowledgeable consultant I know.
 Let them know I sent you...

 * Implement Living With Asbestos lesson plan for future generation on asbestos and how to manage it